teampumpkin/example/README.md

 Get into the project home directory and do git pull to fetch latest code.

 Commands to start application:
+Run Database migration command to update database changes on production.
+NODE_ENV=production npx knex migrate:latest –env=production
-Run Database migration to update database changes.
-NODE_ENV=production npx knex migrate:latest –env=production Get into project dir “cd braingymjr/api” , install packages “yarn”  and restart api process with pm2 “pm2 restart api” Get into project dir “cd braingymjr/client” , install packages “yarn && yarn build” or "yarn stage"(for staging)  and restart the client process with pm2 “pm2 restart client” pm2 process name or id can be used to restart pm2 process.
+Run Database migration command to update database changes on staging.
+NODE_ENV=staging npx knex migrate:latest –env=staging Get into project dir “cd braingymjr/api” , install packages “yarn”  and restart api process with pm2 “pm2 restart api” Get into project dir “cd braingymjr/client” , install packages “yarn && yarn build” or "yarn stage"(for staging)  and restart the client process with pm2 “pm2 restart client” pm2 process name or id can be used to restart pm2 process.